AleoNet/welcome/documentation/sdk/guides/00_overview.md

 ## Further Documentation

-API documentation for the SDK can be found in the [API Specification](../typescript/00_sdk_overview.md) section.
+API documentation for the SDK can be found in the [API Specification](../../category/api-specification) section.

+Additi